spences10/scottspence.com/posts/2023/01/14/should-i-create-my-own-blog/index.md

 So, what about setting up your own blog?
 Well, let's look at the costs involved in that.
-Here's a shopping list of things you'll need to set up your own blog I've added in some other things as well that you don't get with a blogging platform:
+Here's a shopping list of things you'll need to set up your own blog.
+I've added in some other things as well that you don't get with a blogging platform:

 - domain